How to Get a Medical Certificate: Your Complete Guide to Online and Offline Options

 - Face-to-face assessment

-- Faster than NHS
+- Faster than public healthcare

 - Better for complex situations